yuraplohov/test-data-provider/README.md

         * input.json
         * expected.php

-The **'data'** directory must be at the same level as your test class.
+If the base path is not specified, the **'data'** directory must be at the same level as your test class.
 Directories with cases are placed in the **'data'** directory.
-You can name case directories whatever you want, but the **'data'** directory must always be named like this.
+You can name case directories whatever you want, but the **'data'** directory must always be named like this if you don't specify any base path with **basePath()**.

 ### Provider::getPHPUnitCases(array $caseDirs): array